On mapping class groups and their TQFT representations: Universal pairings and TQFTs

 \subsection{Universal pairings}

 The TQFT setting can be realised at universal level by some abstract nonsense constructions.
+Assume for now that we work with the category of smooth manifolds.
 For each closed oriented $(n-1)$-manifold $M$ let $U_M$ be the complex vector space spanned by the set of classes of compact connected $n$-manifolds $N$ with a marking diffeomorphism $\partial N\to M$, up to diffeomorphisms commuting with the boundary markings.
 If $M=\emptyset$ we set $\A=U_{\emptyset}$.
 Note that $\A$ has a natural algebra structure induced by the connect-sum operation for closed manifolds.

 The {\em universal pairing associated to $M$} is the complex sesquilinear map

 which extends by sesquilinearity the map sending two marked $n$-manifolds $N_1,N_2$ with boundary $M$ to the result of their gluing along the boundary $N_1\cup_M \overline{N_2}$.